 Prenatal massage...do you do that here?

-We get asked about prenatal massage all the time.
+We get asked about prenatal massage in NYC all the time.
 And the answer is...

-All Bodyworks DW therapists are NYS licensed massage therapists and are required to learn basic prenatal massage.
+All Bodyworks DW therapists are NYS licensed massage therapists and are required to learn basic prenatal massage in NYC.
 In addition, all Bodyworks DW massage therapists have additional advanced training on how to effectively treat pregnancy related pain issues directly from owner David Weintraub.
 We focus on pain management for pregnancy related issues such as:

 - foot pain